pbo-linaro/qemu-linux-stack/README.md

 QEMU/Linux Stack
 ================

-Build/Run Linux under QEMU.
+Build/Run Linux under QEMU.\
 Only podman and qemu-user-binfmt need to be installed.

-Build is based on containers to ensure it can be reproduced on any machine.
+Build is based on containers to ensure it can be reproduced on any machine.\
 Rootfs is derived from a container image.

-Note: there is no "clean" command.
-In case you update or switch branches, it's expected to run git clean -ffdx.
+**NOTE**: there is no ``clean`` command.\
+If you update or or switch branches, you need to run ``git clean -ffdx``.\
 Build is cached thanks to podman and ccache, ensuring quick rebuilds.

 ```
 # build system using: